PrefectHQ/prefect/docs/concepts/variables.md

 ### In Project steps

 In `.yaml` files, variables are denoted by quotes and double curly brackets, like so: `"{{ prefect.variables.my_variable }}"`.
 You can use variables to templatize project steps by referencing them in the `prefect.yaml` file used to create deployments.
-For example, you could pass a variable in to specify a branch for a git repo in a projects `pull` step:
+For example, you could pass a variable in to specify a branch for a git repo in a deployment `pull` step:

 ```
 pull:
-- prefect.projects.steps.git_clone:
+- prefect.deployment.steps.git_clone:
     repository: https://github.com/PrefectHQ/hello-projects.git
     branch: "{{ prefect.variables.deployment_branch }}"
 ```